neondatabase/website/content/docs/connect/connect-securely.md

 ---
 title: Connecting to Neon securely
+subtitle: How to connect to Neon securely when using connection strings
 enableTableOfContents: true
 isDraft: true
 ---

-This topic describes how to connect to Neon securely.
+This topic describes how to connect to Neon securely to avoid having your database connection compromised.

 ## Connection modes